arifwcma/mapnj2/PROJECT_REQUIREMENTS.md

   - "Cancel" text link appears below message box
   - Clicking cancel returns to default mode

-**NDVI Overlays**
+**Index Overlays**
-- Each selected area displays its own NDVI overlay simultaneously
+- Each selected area displays its own index overlay simultaneously
 - Overlays persist when new area is being selected
-- Overlays load based on selected month/year and cloud tolerance
+- Overlays load based on selected month/year, cloud tolerance, and selected index

 #### Info Panel (when one or more areas selected)